gerryeng/wordleguess/README.md

-# Wordle Helper
+# Wordle Guess
-Using a dictionary of English words, helps you guess the possible wordle words,
+Using a dictionary of English words, wordleguess helps you guess the possible wordle words,

 # Installation
   go install github.com/gerryeng/wordleguess